twolfson/twolfson.com/articles/learning-to-forget.md

 - Notes, a sentence fragment or full-blown prose describing a task or set of tasks at hand
     - This is practical for single items
     - Depending on the thought, more/less words will be applicable
-    - Both paper and electronic formats work for this scneario
+    - Both paper and electronic formats work for this scenario
-        - On a personal note, I sometimes will write a note via pen on my wrist
-            - Useful when I don't have paper or my phone easily accessible
-            - Useful when I am walking and need to remember a task (e.g. commuting and need to ship a package)

 # Forgetting when falling asleep
 When falling asleep, sometimes I have epiphanies about the past day or upcoming tasks.
 No matter how hard I try, I will always forget these when I wake up.
 Additionally, if I begin to think about finer details, then I start to lose track of the original thought and lose everything.